GPUOpen-Tools/dev_driver_tools/README.md

 Install chrpath using:
  sudo apt-get install chrpath

+Install git:
+ sudo apt-get install git

-Run the configure.sh script (in the build/linux directory).
+Run the prebuild.sh script (in the build/linux directory).

 $ ./prebuild.sh

 This will construct the output folder and build the necessary makefiles.
+If you run into errors here, other packages may need to be installed:
+ - Python may also need to be installed if it is not already installed with the Linux distribution
+ - mesa-common-dev may be needed for OpenGL headers needed by the Qt installation

 To build the release build, use:

 $ ./build_release.sh